-    Then you multiply the total by a constant called KI, that will allow you to have a control over the power of the integral part.
-For example, if KI is very small, like KI = 0.005, the integral part will have very few effects on the command.
-KI, like KP, is a value you will want to set in order to tweak your final PID.
+Then you multiply the total by a constant called KI, which will allow you to control the power of an integral part.
+For example, if KI is very small, like KI = 0.005, the essential part will have very few effects on the command.
+KI, like KP, is a value you will want to set to tweak your final PID.

 Here is how you want to express it: you declare a variable, let’s call it sum_e, that will iterate with each new value of the error ε(t) at each loop of the system, something like sum_e += e (e being the error at each loop), and you multiply this variable by KI in the command function.
 We now have this:

-Note: When you program a control loop feedback, at the beginning of the actual PID loop code and just after defining the error e = set_point -process_variable, the line sum_e += e is very important so that in the next passage into the loop sum_e would evolve.
+Note: When you program a control loop feedback, at the beginning of the actual PID loop code and just after defining the error e = set_point -process_variable, the line sum_e += e is essential, so that in the following passage into the loop sum_e would evolve.